 Personal profile page (contains Email address, CV, and further information on research).

 Valentina Carraro works on the case study on peer and expert reviews in the area of human rights.
-In addition to this, her research interests include European agencies, EU Delegations to International Organizations and EU external relations.
-Read more
+She recently defended her PhD thesis ‘A double-edged sword: The effects of politicization on the authority of the UN Universal Periodic Review and Treaty Bodies.
+Read more…

 More information on Valentina’s research and her contact details can be found here.